luinardi/hypermapper/README.md

 2) database management systems (DBMS) parameters configuration,
 3) domain-specific language (DSL) compilers and hardware design.

-To learn about the core principles of HyperMapper refer to the papers section in the bottom.
+To learn about the core principles of HyperMapper refer to the papers section at the bottom.

 ## Contact and Info
 For any questions please contact [Luigi Nardi](lnardi@stanford.edu).